Why hire a Timeshare Attorney?

 A Timeshare Attorney Has Leverage

-And on the subject of leverage, it’s important to remember that the ability to pursue litigation – offered only by legal professionals, and not by private or third-party companies – is a big deal.
+And on the subject of leverage, it’s important to remember that the ability to pursue litigation – offered only by legal professionals, and not by private or third-party exit companies – is a big deal.
+An attorney can also provide vital services and guidance if you’re dealing with a developer who is not willing to let you out of your contract.
+In many cases, developers are only willing to negotiate a timeshare exit with owners who have an attorney representing them.
+Rightly so, developers outright refuse to recognize any communications of an exit company as they have no legal authority.
 While class-action lawsuits against the timeshare industry, in particular, don’t always have the impact that consumer protection advocates would like, the option of litigation is a powerful one; at the very least, as our Michael Finn wrote recently, litigation “will continue to serve notice on the timeshare development community that someone out there is paying very close attention to them, and that can’t be a bad thing!”

 As Michael Finn noted, Finn Law Group…